Cattle rescued from slurry tank on NI farm

-Emergency services in Northern Ireland were called to an unsavoury festive rescue after Christmas as three cows fell into a stinking slurry pit on a farm near in Co Tyrone.
+Emergency services in Northern Ireland were called to an unsavoury festive rescue after Christmas as three cows fell into a stinking slurry pit on a farm near Belfast.

 A spokeswoman for Northern Ireland Fire and Rescue Service (NIFRS) said: "Firefighters wore breathing apparatus and used rescue lines to pull the animals free from the slurry pit.